shari01/RNA-seq-analysis-Pipeline/README.md

 # bash
 featureCounts -T 4 -a genes.gtf -o counts/counts.txt alignment/*.sorted.bam
-Step 5: Differential Gene Expression Analysis (DESeq2) Run DESeq2 in R to perform differential expression analysis.
-Use the provided R script located in scripts/deseq2_analysis.R.

 # Run the script inside R
 source("scripts/deseq2_analysis.R")
-The differential expression results will be saved as results/differential_expression_results.csv.

 # Step 6: Visualization
 You can visualize the results using PCA, volcano plots, and heatmaps.
 These are included in the provided R scripts under the scripts/ folder.